buildkite/docker-buildkite-agent/README.md

 # buildkite-agent

-This is a Docker image for running the [Buildkite](https://buildkite.com/) Agent, a small runner [written in golang](https://github.com/buildkite/agent) that waits for build jobs, executes them, and reports back their log and exit status.
+buildkite-agent is a small runner [written in golang](https://github.com/buildkite/agent) that waits for build jobs, executes them, and reports back their log and exit status to [Buildkite](https://buildkite.com/).
+This is a [docker](https://docker.com/) image that eases setup.

 Usage: